-NYPD commander who took “Son of Sam” confession dead at 99
+NYPD commander who took Son of Sam’s confession dies at 99

 “My daughter Joan was a teenager, and I had two other daughters,” Keenan said.
 “And I was worried about them.
 I realized most fathers were in the same position: They were worried about their daughters.
 It became kind of a panic in the city.”

-The killer had been taunting investigators in letters to famed New York Daily News columnist Jimmy Breslin.
+The killer had been taunting investigators in letters to New York Daily News columnist Jimmy Breslin.
 In one, he offered detectives words of encouragement.

 “Please inform all the detectives working the case that I wish them the best of luck,” Berkowitz wrote.
 “Keep Em digging, drive on, think positive, get off your butts, knock on coffins, etc.

-Note: This story has been updated to correct “you” to “he” in a quotation from the grandson expressing pride in Keenan.